Divorce is a Spiritual Test.

 You’re a devout yogi, meditator or person of great faith.
 Normally, you rise to any challenge and chew on problems until they’re solved.
 The kid’s science project you learned about last night?
 No problem.
 Environmental and social issues?
 You’re a tireless advocate making a difference in the world.

-But there’s one hurdle you don’t want to, or can’t seem to face with confidence: Divorce.
+But there’s one hurdle you don’t want to, or can’t seem to face with compassion and confidence: Divorce.

 Divorce is the elephant you’ve tip-toed around for months, maybe years.
-Or, divorce is a sore topic of conversation that makes your temper flare or heart sink.
-Divorce is keeping you up at night and weighing you down because you keep asking yourself questions like,
+Or, divorce is a sore topic of conversation that, no matter how many hours you spend in child’s pose, sit on a meditation cushion or kneel in prayer, makes your temper flare or heart sink.
+Divorce is keeping you up at night and weighing you down because you keep asking yourself:

 - What do I do now?